xscottw/pc-game-scraper-for-kodi/README.md

 list all images chosen to user (i.e. if there are 8 fanart images which would you like to be assigned)

 make offline version

+Make the scraper 'smart' in terms of finding/identifying games in the OS

+add linux directory  support